 Pembina U.S. conducts regular inspections, maintenance, and testing to confirm that pipelines are operating safely.
 Pipelines are monitored 24/7/365 from a control room using sensors that monitor flow and operating conditions.
-We also use in-line tools and aerial inspections to monitor pipelines.
+We also use in-line tools and aerial inspections for constant surveillance.